dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 --johnson et al results

-###
+### Arbitrary neural artistic stylization network

 We can spot one drawback from above method.
 We have to create seperate models for each style image.
-Is there any method where we take any content and any style and produce the styled version of that content image?
+Is there any method to allow real-time stylization using any content/style image pair?